JinLabBioinfo/HiCorr/README.md

 <b>To use HiCorr on HindIII or eHiC data:</b>
 1. Download everything into your local machine.
 2. Since several reference files are too large to fit github, please download them here: http://hiview.case.edu/test/HiCorr_ref/, and put reference files into corresponding directories.
-2. Go to the directory "ref", uncompress all the gz files, then run the script: <br/>
-   ./prep_ref.sh <reference_genome>
 3. Go back to the main directory, edit "HiCorr":
    - Line 3: Replace "PATH_TO_REF" with the path to your directory "ref"
    - Line 4: Replace "PATH_TO_BIN" with the path to your directory "bin" <br/>